 1. Introduction

-1.1 This annex to the HS1 Network Statement sets out HS1 Ltd’s policy on offering discounted access charges on HS1 and the circumstances in which discounts may be offered.
+1.1 This annex to the HS1 Network Statement sets out LSPH’s policy on offering discounted access charges on HS1 and the circumstances in which discounts may be offered.

-1.2 It is HS1 Ltd’s policy not to offer OMRC discounts as this would risk the under-recovery of costs for the operation, maintenance and renewal of HS1.
+1.2 It is LSPH’s policy not to offer OMRC discounts as this would risk the under-recovery of costs for the operation, maintenance and renewal of HS1.

 1.3 The legal basis for offering discounts on access charges is set out in Schedule 3 to the Rail Regulations 2016.
 Paragraph 6(3) provides that “The infrastructure manager may introduce schemes available to all users of the railway, with reference to specified traffic flows, granting time-limited discounts to encourage the development of new rail services, or discounts encouraging the use of considerably under-utilised lines.”
 Paragraph 6(2) provides that an infrastructure manager may also apply discounts by reference to administrative cost savings.
-HS1 Ltd does not offer discounts in line with paragraph 6(2) because any administrative cost savings would be reflected in the OMRC levels which are established through a periodic review every five years.
+LSPH does not offer discounts in line with paragraph 6(2) because any administrative cost savings would be reflected in the OMRC levels which are established through a periodic review every five years.

 1.4 Any agreed discounts will be reflected in Framework Track Access Agreements.
-The ORR must approve new Framework Track Access Agreements (and amendments to existing agreements) and so will need to approve any discounts agreed by HS1 Ltd and TOCs.
-In considering whether to approve discount applications, and in considering any appeals by TOCs, the ORR has indicated that it would expect to take HS1 Ltd’s published discounts policy into account.
+The ORR must approve new Framework Track Access Agreements (and amendments to existing agreements) and so will need to approve any discounts agreed by LSPH and TOCs.
+In considering whether to approve discount applications, and in considering any appeals by TOCs, the ORR has indicated that it would expect to take LSPH’s published discounts policy into account.

 2. Principles for the application of discounts on HS1

-2.1 HS1 Ltd’s policy on discounts is based on a set of principles.
+2.1 LSPH’s policy on discounts is based on a set of principles.

 Principle 1: Discounts will be offered on a fair, transparent and non-discriminatory basis